 Below are 10 of my favorite smart budgeting tips, all of which I found really helpful when I finally began my budgeting journey.

 You may find these work for you great, or you may find they need some adapting to work with your lifestyle.
-Whatever the case may be, they are a brilliant starting point for anyone!
+Whatever the case may be, these beginner budgeting tips are a brilliant starting point for anyone!

 1. Work Out Your ‘Why’